 When a transaction contains condition triples, every triple specified in the preconditions must exist in the store before the transaction is applied.
-If one or more triples specified in the preconditions are not matched, a BrightstarClientException will be raised.
+If one or more triples specified in the preconditions are not matched, the update will not be applied.